 French Language: Conversation and Composition

-Art: Through a series of workshops, students acquaint themselves with different techniques and media and create a portfolio they present at the end of the program.
+Beaux-Arts: Through a series of workshops, students acquaint themselves with different techniques and media to depict their picturesque surroundings.
+They present their portfolio at the end of the program.
 Materials fee $150 US.

 Cultures françaises: Through a series of participatory workshops on film, pop-culture, music, art, and current affairs, students engage with the cultures that make modern France.

-Gastronomie: Through cooking workshops and visits to local bakeries, markets, and stores, students learn the history and evolution of French cuisine.
+Gastronomie: Through cooking workshops and visits to local bakeries, markets, and stores, students learn the history and evolution of French cuisine, and taste the culinary treasures of the region.
 Lab fee $150 US.

 STUDENTS WITH THREE OR MORE YEARS OF FRENCH STUDY